Stormwater

 WHAT IS STORMWATER POLLUTION?

-The United States Environmental Protection Agency (EPA) defines stormwater as water that occurs after a rainfall event, and flows over hardened or impervious surfaces, such as rooftops, driveways, sidewalks, and parking lots.
+The United States Environmental Protection Agency (EPA) defines stormwater as water that results from a rainfall event and flows over hardened or impervious surfaces, such as rooftops, driveways, sidewalks, and parking lots.

-Once the water enters the stormwater drainage system, these pollutants or illicit discharges can contaminate Florida’s natural resources such as ponds, lakes, wetlands, oceans, and our drinking water!
+Once the water enters the stormwater drainage system, these pollutants or illicit discharges can contaminate Florida’s natural resources including ponds, lakes, wetlands, oceans, and our drinking water!

 LEARN WHAT YOU CAN DO TO PREVENT STORMWATER POLLUTION!